 1 large (check in) and 1 medium (carry on)!

 Barcelona is a city filled with tons of hidden gems.
-There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that didn’t quite make the list of Cheapest Drinks.
+There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that couldn’t make it to the list of Cheapest Drinks.
 Sometimes you gotta treat yo’self!

 Maybe you just found an irresistible flight for a weekend trip to sunny Barcelona, booked it, then remembered the cost of accommodation, food, and sight-seeing.
 Maybe you’ve just moved here, and finding more than a few hours a week of work has been harder than you expected.
 Maybe you’re just a generally frugal person and like to find the cheapest price for everything no matter what.